• Skip to primary navigation

 Mexican Chocolate Truffles (Paleo, Vegan)

-Apr 17, 2020 · 3 Comments
+Published: Apr 17, 2020 · by Katie

 I made these Mexican Chocolate Truffles for my mom's birthday.
 She loves spicy chocolate.
 So, what better gift to give than homemade spicy truffles?!

-In my opinion, there's nothing better than a Paleo chocolate candy recipe that is healthy, yet tastes indulgent and satisfies my sweet tooth.
+In my opinion, there's nothing better than a paleo chocolate candy recipe that is healthy, yet tastes indulgent and satisfies my sweet tooth.

 Healthy Paleo Mexican Chocolate Truffles